datafairy-azure/azure-static-web-app/README.md

 ## Running the pipeline:
 - In your Azure DevOps project under Library create a variable group and add the deployment token.
 - Create your pipeline using the pipelines/azure-pipeline.yml file.
-- Add variables to the pipeline for the recently created secret name-of-token and your-variable-group.
+- Add variables to the pipeline for the recently created secret name-of-token, your-variable-group and the user-email.
 - Run the pipeline.
 - Once the deployment stage had finished you should be able to see a staging environment in your static web app.
 - To go to the production stage approve the validation step.